 To ensure your fondue is rich, smooth, and categorically wonderful, here are a few simple tips and FAQs.
 Stick to these, and your dinner party will be a success upon the first bite.

 Which Cheese Is Good for Fondue?

 - Use Good-Quality Cheese.
 It will be more expensive but worth it.
 Even if you ignore all of the other tips, keep this one.
-Fondue truly is all about the cheese, and the quality and types of cheeses you use will have an enormous impact on the final product.
+Fondue is all about cheese, and the quality and types of cheeses you use will have an enormous impact on the final product.